D3r3k23/SpaceRun/README.md

 ## TODO

-* No explosion for upper out of bounds
 * In menu, space background moves down
 * Planet surface in game, speed based on player speed
 * Space background moves at slower speed